 Map layer Description

 Outstanding freshwater bodies: Rivers Outstanding freshwater bodies are lakes and rivers that have outstanding values as defined in the National Policy Statement for Freshwater Management 2014.

 Lakes The following rivers and sections of rivers were identified as having outstanding natural values in the Regional Water and Soil Plan for Northland 2004 and have been identified as outstanding rivers in this plan:

 Waipoua;

 Waikohatu;

 Wairau;

 Whirinaki;

 Waipapa; and

-Mangamuka.

-The following lakes were identified as having outstanding natural values by Champion and de Winton (2012):80
+Map layer Description Map layer Mangamuka.
+The following lakes were identified as having outstanding natural values by Champion and de Winton (2012):52 Morehurehu; Ngatu; Waihopo; Waiporohita; Wahakari; Taharoa; Waikare; Kai-lwi; Humuhumu; Kanono; and Mokeno.

-Morehurehu;

-Ngatu;

-Waihopo;

-Waiporohita;

-Wahakari;

-Taharoa;

-Waikare;

-Kai-lwi;

-Humuhumu;

-Kanono; and

-Mokeno.

 Groundwater management units: Aupōuri aquifer Coastal aquifers Other aquifers Freshwater management units are water bodies, multiple water bodies, and parts of water bodies that have been determined by Northland Regional Council as the appropriate spatial scale for setting freshwater objectives and limits, and for freshwater accounting and management purposes.
 The Council has identified two broad aquifer management units (coastal aquifers and other aquifers) for the purposes of setting default allocation limits.
 They are largely based on the aquifer management units in the Regional Water and Soil Plan for Northland 2004, but are consolidated.
-The Council has also identified the Aupōuri Aquifer system, which comprises 12 sub-aquifers, for the purposes of setting aquifer-specific (tailored) allocation limits.
+The Council has also identified the Aupōuri Aquifer system, which comprises 12 subaquifers, for the purposes of setting aquifer-specific (tailored) allocation limits.
+River water quantity management units: Outstanding rivers Coastal rivers Small rivers Large rivers Fresh water management units are water bodies, multiple water bodies, and parts of water bodies that have been determined by Northland Regional Council as the appropriate spatial scale for setting fresh water objectives and limits, and for fresh water accounting and management purposes.
+Information on the coastal rivers, small rivers and large rivers management units can be found in: • Ton Snelder.
+2016.
+Defining Freshwater Management Units for Northland: A Recommended Approach.
+Prepared for Northland.
+Regional Council.
+LWP Client Report Number: 2015-004. • Susie Osbaldiston.
+2016.
+Refining the Draft River Water Quantity FMUs for Northland.
+Northland Regional Council.
+Coastal water quality management units: Open Coast Coastal water quality management units are areas of coastal waters that have been determined by the Regional Council as the appropriate spatial scale for applying water quality standards and for management purposes.
+Northland Regional Council has grouped the region's coastal waters into four

-80 Paul Champion and Mary de Winton.
+52 Paul Champion and Mary de Winton.
 2012.
 Northland Lakes Strategy: Part 1.
 Prepared for Northland Regional Council.
 NIWA Client.
 Report No: HAM2012-121.